Kn0whow/kn0whow/_posts/2023-01-07-ServerUpgrades-Server2008Split-Part1.md

 ## Implementing the plan

+### Creating the new DC server

+I created the new DC server (DC22) in Hyper-V using Windows Server 2022 Standard OS.
+The VM has 2 vCPUs, 4GB of RAM and a 75GB C: Drive.
+These specs seem to be ideal for a domain controller.
+I would have used 1 vCPU but our Anti-Virus software was using too much of the CPU.

 ### Moving DHCP from DC08 to DC22

 To migrate DHCP onto the new server I followed the following guide on the [Spiceworks](https://community.spiceworks.com/how_to/160139-migrate-dhcp-from-windows-server-2008-to-windows-server-2019) website [1].